seabourne/nxus-dataset/docs/datasets-joined-by-keys.md

 ]
 </pre>

+`name` and `label` properties are assigned by the user who created/edits the data presentation using the admin ui.
+`fields` is a concatentation of the field data for each data set field included in the presentation, indexed by the field id.
+The `fields` object also includes all primary key fields (if any are defined) from referenced data sets.

+applying the utilty *formatPresentationDataByFieldLabel*

+     import {datasets, dataPresentationUtil} from 'nxus-dataset'
+     ...
+     datasets.loadPresentations({name: 'Fruit Info'}).then( (presentationArr) => {
+        return { result2: dataPresentationUtil.formatPresentationDataByFieldLabel(presentationArr[0]) }
+     })

-applying the utilty *formatPresentationDataByFieldLabel* will transform the `data` property of this presentation object:
+will transform the `data` property of `result2` and return `result2.data` value:

 <pre>
 {